Trap-32/ITA-Assignment/README.md

 # ITA-Assignment
-For the assignments in ITA
+For all the assignments provided in ITA subject neatly arranged for your viewing convinience